turingschool/curriculum/source/projects/contact_manager.markdown

 Run your tests and everything should be green.

-Now go through the *same process* for `views/people/index.html.erb` just using the word `person` instead of `company` where appropriate.
+Now go through the *same process* for `views/people/index.html.erb` using the word `person` instead of `company` where appropriate.
 Also combine the first name and last name into a single `td` for `name`.

 This last thing will break a test, so make sure you fix that before checking in.